koddr/useful-playbooks/README.md

 - `<domain>` (**required**) your domain without `www` part (_for example, `website.com`_)

 > ☝️ Please note: Certbot can create the SSL certificates for both `website.com` and `www.website.com`.
-He'll ask about it at the last step.
+He will ask about it at the last step.

 #### Options